erichartline/100-days-of-code/log.md

 # 100 Days Of Code - Log

+Unfortunately, this was the end of this #100DaysOfCode streak, but I am back now after four days and coding again.
+Maybe this time I will start a generic coding journal.

 ### Day 27: Thursday, July 6, 2017

 **Today's Progress** I watched most of this week's M101JS videos and read more YDKJS.